 No party or representative may communicate ex parte with an arbitrator or candidate for arbitrator except as to his or her qualifications, independence, or suitability as a third arbitrator.
 However, the general nature of the controversy and anticipated proceedings may be discussed.
 This rule does not apply if the parties have agreed in writing that the arbitrator need not be impartial.

 Rule 18: Vacancies

 If proof is given that an arbitrator cannot continue with his or her office, a vacancy exists.
 Under the rules, any remaining arbitrators may render an award by a majority of them if the hearing has commenced.
 The parties may also request the appointment of a substitute, in which case the panel shall determine if evidence must be retaken.

 A party may be represented by an attorney or other authorized representative at the arbitration.
 Notice of the identity of the representative shall be given within 10 days of the hearing.
 The filing of a demand by the representative shall constitute such notice.

 Rule 20: Stenographic record

 Any party may, at its expense, make direct arrangements with a stenographer to create a record of the arbitration.
 The parties and arbitrator shall be given notice three days before the hearing.
-If the arbitrator determines or the parties agree that said record is the official record of the arbitration, It must be provided to the arbitrator and made available for inspection as the arbitrator directs.
+Suppose the arbitrator determines or the parties agree that said record is the official record of the arbitration.
+In that case, It must be provided to the arbitrator and made available for inspection as the arbitrator directs.